-The first three cohorts of 40–45 senior-level Brazilian policymakers came to Harvard in 2012, 2013, and 2014 for an intensive week of instruction, skill-building, and project development.
-Participants returned home and continued to work in small groups to develop and refine action plans for implementation in their jurisdictions.
-Follow-on activities included reconvening in São Paulo for a workshop on implementing policy change in Brazil, a day for program alumni to meet and learn about each other’s work, and the April 2015 launch of a complementary instructional and skill-building program in Brazil for municipal level leadership and state and federal mid-level technical staff.
+Each year, cohorts of 40–45 senior-level Brazilian policymakers come to Harvard for an intensive week of instruction, skill-building, and project development.
+Participants then return home and continue to work in small groups to develop and refine action plans for implementation in their jurisdictions.
+Follow-on activities have included reconvening in São Paulo for a workshop on implementing policy change in Brazil, a day for program alumni to meet and learn about each other’s work, and the April 2015 launch of a complementary instructional and skill-building program in Brazil for municipal level leadership and state and federal mid-level technical staff.

-The 33 action plans developed by course participants in the past three years include:
+Some of the action plans developed by course participants over the years include:

 A comprehensive national “Legal Framework for Early Childhood” was developed by the 27 members of the Federal Congress who participated in ELP and it was adopted by the lower House of the Congress in early 2015.

 A new early childhood development program in the city of São Paulo led by its First Lady.

 A new home visiting program, designed by the coordinator for child health in the Federal Ministry of Health, and piloted by the First Ladies of São Paulo and Fortaleza.